dirmeier/rnaiutilities/docs/source/rnai_query.rst

 can choose which plates/gene/sirnas/etc. to choose from, by setting the respective command line arguments:

+--normalize
+    The normalization methods to use, e.g. like 'zscore' or a comma-separated strong of normalisations" such as 'bscore,loess,zscore'.
+     **Defaults to
+     'zscore'**.
+If you do **not** want to normalize you need to explicitely set 'none'.

 --study
     The study to query for, e.g. like 'infectx', or a comma-separated string of libraries, such as 'infectx,infectx_published'.